-Talk to your doctor about the right dose — studies suggest it could be anywhere from 400 to 1,600 milligrans a day.
+Talk to your doctor about the right dose — studies suggest it could be anywhere from 400 to 1,600 milligrams a day.

 8. Saffron and Curcumin

-Either a combo of these two spices, or curcumin alone, are associated with significantly greater improvements in depressive symptoms compared to placebo, a January 2017 study published in the Journal of Affective Disorders found.
+Either a combo of these two spices or curcumin alone are associated with significantly greater improvements in depressive symptoms compared to placebo, a January 2017 study in the Journal of Affective Disorders found.

 FYI, curcumin is the active component in turmeric, the golden spice that's ever so popular right now.